What does the name DharmaVana Nature Ark mean?

 We are at work on comprehensive and representative collections of plants from the following families and genera.
-We also feature many cacti & succulents adored by enthusiasts.
-Our focus, however, is on the woody flora of the Deccan Plateau and Eastern Ghats of India covering over 800 species found in about 300 genera and many more infraspecific taxa.
+We also feature many cacti & succulents.
+Our focus, however, is on the woody flora of the Deccan Plateau and Eastern Ghats of India covering over 850 species found in about 310 genera and many more infraspecific taxa.
 The DNA's climate and soils are suitable to many, if not most, of these species particularly so as our tree canopy develops.
 Native grasses are of keen interest and cover much of the landscape at present.

 When will you complete your mission?